wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

 - **Recovery time objective (RTO)**: The maximum window of time allowable for a restoration process to take place, which can also be considered a measure of how much downtime the organization is willing to afford.
 - **Retention period**: The maximum allowed period of time for a backup set to be retained before it needs to be refreshed and replaced.

-RPO and RTO might be perceived as being balanced against one another, so that a customer might decide to allow for longer recovery times to attain higher recovery points.
+RPO and RTO might be perceived as being balanced against each other, so that a customer might decide to allow for longer recovery times to attain higher recovery points.
 If recovery time is an issue for a customer because of available bandwidth or the risk of downtime, the customer might be unable to achieve a high RPO.

 The rest of the unit explores three different failure scenarios and how to prepare business continuity and disaster recovery (BCDR) for Azure Virtual Desktop:
  - Scenario 1: Local corruption of data, metadata, or resources